Mutual recursion

-In mathematics and computer science, mutual recursion is a form of recursion where two mathematical or computational objects, such as functions or datatypes, are defined in terms of each other.
+In mathematics and computer science, mutual recursion is a form of recursion where two or more mathematical or computational objects, such as functions or datatypes, are defined in terms of each other.
 Mutual recursion is very common in functional programming and in some problem domains, such as recursive descent parsers, where the datatypes are naturally mutually recursive.

 Examples

 Datatypes

 The most important basic example of a datatype that can be defined by mutual recursion is a tree, which can be defined mutually recursively in terms of a forest (a list of trees).
 Symbolically: